 The whole idea of setting up a business in Tunisia may seem preposterous to some.
 I mean, its quite understandable why some people may have second thoughts about investing in this country.
 Its located in Africa, the economic conditions may not seem ideal, it has mostly gone under the radar among the FDIs and the government support may not be enough for a foreign investor to take Tunisia too seriously.
 However, despite all those problems, there are legitimate reasons to believe that Tunisia may just be the next trading center in Africa.
-Listed below are several advantage to setting up business In Tunisia.
+Listed below are several advantage to setting up business plan in Tunisia.

 Self Dependent Workers-Normally a foreign investor would look into how skilled or trained the work force of a country is before they pull the trigger on the investment.
 In the case of Tunisia it is slightly similar but in a completely different scenario.
 As it stands, the unemployment rate in Tunisia is quite bad.
 The young and upcoming workers have realized that the government isn’t exactly doing much to solve the unemployment issues.
 As a result, these workers have decided to take matters in their own hand.
 They are trying out new things, they are willing to push limits to get a job and they are focused on retaining whatever job opportunity they get.
 This becomes a major factor in getting foreign investments in Tunisia.
 Why?
 Because this means the business set up by the foreign investors and companies will have a strong pool of determined workers who are willing to work extremely hard to earn a living.
 Productivity will not be an issue from these works which is basically one of the strong suits of a good business.